gurmangill125/UBCGuessr/README.md

    ```sh
    git clone https://github.com/gurmangill125/UBCGuessr.git
    ```
 2. Open `index.html` in your web browser.
+Remember to replace the API key in the script tag of `index.html`

 3. Start exploring UBC campus and guessing locations!